FREQUENTLY ASKED QUESTIONS

 Students applying for Gender Inclusive housing must indicate their interest in their online housing application.

 Yes.
-Housing works closely with the Athletics department in reviewing applications and placing student athletics in housing.
-If you are requesting to reside on campus, you MUST submit a housing application, pay the $340 Housing Initial Payment and complete all steps required in the housing application process by the requested deadlines.
+Housing works closely with the Athletics department in reviewing applications and placing student-athletes in housing.
+If you are requesting to reside on campus, you MUST submit a housing application, pay the $40 Housing Application Fee and complete all steps required in the housing application process by the requested deadlines.
 Athletes are subject to the same eligibility criteria as all other students participating in the housing application process.

 The license agreement for students begins on the date of move-in for each community.
-For residents living in South Village, it is Thursday and Friday, August 18-19, 2022.
-For residents in the apartment complexes, it is Saturday, August 20, 2022.
+For residents living in South Village, it is Thursday and Friday, August 17-18, 2023.
+For residents in the apartment complexes, move-in will be Saturday, August 19, 2023.
+GEA will move-in on August 16, 2023.
 Students will receive appointment times for moving in.

 Students must meet these eligibility requirements to move in: